UK Stocks-Factors to watch on Nov 13

-Nov 13 - Britain's FTSE 100 .FTSE index is seen opening 69 points lower at 6,270 on Friday, according to financial bookmakers.
+Nov 13 - Britain's FTSE 100 .FTSE index is seen opening 69 points lower at 6,270 on Friday, according to financial bookmakers, with futures down 1.14% ahead of cash market open.

-* TESCO: Britain's biggest retailer Tesco TSCO.L will set up solar farms, fit more solar panels in its stores and roll out electric vehicles, bringing forward a target for its UK business to be net-zero carbon emissions by 15 years to 2035.

-* BANK OF ENGLAND: The Bank of England is looking at whether it could introduce a graduated system of "strong and simple" capital rules for smaller lenders and building societies, Deputy Governor Sam Woods said on Thursday.
+* UK REGULATOR: Britain's transport minister said he would be making an announcement on changes to the country's 14-day quarantine rule for travellers into the country "very soon", giving hope to airlines desperate for travel to restart.

 * GOLD: Gold prices inched higher, as fears over the economic fallout from mounting cases of COVID-19 overshadowed hopes of a vaccine, although the metal was on track for its worst weekly performance since late-September.